swcarpentry/training-course/_submissions/round-11/3/2014-10-01-assessment-using-assertions.md

 <pre>print check_pythagoros([9, 15, 15.0 , ]) ?</pre>

 a.
-Assertion raised &#8216;Must specify 3 values&#8217;
+Assertion raised 'Must specify 3 values'
 b.
-Assertion raised &#8216;Third parameter must be positive integer&#8217;
+Assertion raised 'Third parameter must be positive integer'
 c.
 False
 d.
-Assertion raised &#8216;Parameters must be provided in increasing order&#8217;
+Assertion raised 'Parameters must be provided in increasing order'

 #2 The following code should print the set of prime numbers up to 100.
 However, due to a bug it only prints 2 and 3.
 Using ONLY assert statements, insert a number of assertions to find the source of the bug.